 5 Steps to Create a Product Collection that Sells

-I worked as a regional merchandiser for a major retailer and loved when they sent the upcoming season’s internal catalog/lookbook.
-It was for employees’ eyes only and it shared the inspiration behind the collections they curated and how each piece of clothing and accessory fit into a collection.
+I worked as a regional merchandiser for a major retailer and loved it when they sent the upcoming season’s lookbook that shared the new product collections.
+It was for employees’ eyes only and explained the inspiration behind each product collection.

 Before even seeing the items in a collection, or reading the description, you had a clear idea of the look they were going for.